MURRAY, Ky. – Below is information with recent news, notes, and accomplishments at Murray State University.

 Renick will be pursuing a degree in education at Murray State.

-Murray State University recently hosted The Next Big Thing Innovation Competition, an annual entrepreneurial event through the Kentucky Innovation Network centered toward high school student involvement on the integration of business modelling concepts, creativity, engineering skills and oral and written communication skills.
+Murray State University recently hosted The Next Big Thing Innovation Competition, an annual entrepreneurial event through the Kentucky Innovation Network centred toward high school student involvement on the integration of business modelling concepts, creativity, engineering skills and oral and written communication skills.

 For this year’s event, 41 teams comprised of 127 students from six regional high schools competed for first, second and third places.
 Participating schools came from Trigg County, Marshall County, Graves County, Hopkins County, Christian County and McCracken County.